 This guide is for you to use to plan for your release and to keep as a reference after your release.
 It includes addresses, phone numbers, and web sites that you can use to find out about programs and other help available after your release.
-You may want to ask a friend or a family member to help you find the information you need if you don't have a phone or internet access.
+You may want to ask a friend or family member to help you find the information you need if you don't have phone or internet access.
 Keep in mind that this guide does not include all of the services available.
 What is available in one area may be different from what is available in another, so be sure to check with local resources to learn about services in your area.

-While you are in prison, contact your correctional counselor about any available reintegration programs.
+While you are in prison, find out which unit in your facility can help you plan for your release.
+Staff can be beneficial in answering your questions on this matter.
 Classes may be offered so you can work on skills development and prepare for life after release.
 You don't want to risk homelessness once you are released, so take advantage of the opportunities available to you.

 Begin thinking about what specifically you will need upon release.
 Ask yourself these kinds of questions: Will I need housing?
 Will I need medical, substance abuse, or mental health care?
 Do I need to learn a job skill?
 Do I have any other legal issues, such as child support?
-How do I restart my VA checks or Supplemental Security Income (SSI)?
+How do I restart my VA checks, Supplemental Security Income (SSI) or Social Security Disability (SSDI)?